 For management purposes, the Group is organised into three major segments, namely, residential business, industrial development, and hospitality and leisure.
 Other segments include corporate departments of the Group and businesses that individually do not meet the criteria for a reportable segment as per IFRS 8 Operating Segments.
 The Executive Leadership Team is the Chief Operating Decision Maker (CODM) and monitors the operating results of its business units separately for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on profit or loss and is measured consistently with profit or loss in the consolidated financial statements.

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (continued)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (UNAUDITED) (continued)

-For the three-month period ended 31 March 2021 (Expressed in Saudi Arabian Riyal)
+For the three-month and six-month periods ended 30 June 2021 (Expressed in Saudi Arabian Riyal)

 20. SEGMENTAL INFORMATION (continued)

 Operating Segments (continued)

 Segments related Revenue and Profitability